ABOUT THE LESSONS

 How long will it take before I can speak decent French?

-How long it takes to someone to make a certain progress, depends on a number of factors like:
+How long it takes to someone to make certain progress depends on factors like:

 - the individual learning pace in general